controlecidadao/samantha_ia/README.md

 >_This is a critical part of the initial settings.
 If you use the wrong prompt template, model will not generate text correctlly._<br>

 <br>Here are some prompt template examples.
-Text in square brackets must be included by the user:<br><br>
+Text in curly braces must be included by the user:<br><br>
 Prompt template: **ChatML**
 ```
 <|im_start|>system